ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/building-plot.md

 ```

-:::info
+:::tip

-Don't forget to fill up the inside of all your windows with any dark block you want.
+Don't forget to fill up the inside of all your windows to cover the interior.
 ```mdx-code-block
 <MinecraftWindow maxWidth="30rem"><Img src={GuideWindows} aspect="600 329" alt="guild_windows" /></MinecraftWindow>
 ```